Iambian/VANISH/ReadMe.md

-VANISH - Partial TI-83 Plus Emulation Layer for the TI-84 CE
+VANISH - TI-83 Plus Runtime Environment for the TI-84 CE
 ============================================================
 Warning:
-* This project only works on the TI-84 Plus CE.
+* ~~This project only works on the TI-84 Plus CE.~~ This project doesn't quite work yet.
+It's only here at this stage to prevent local accidents from completely destroying the project.
+  Something about backups and stuff.
 * This project will not work on the TI-84 Plus CSE.
 * This project will not work on the TI-84 Plus (SE).
 If you have that calculator, you don't need this anyway.
 Go download and play